-French cuisine is recognised around the world for its exceptional quality and taste which is why we are sharing this Paris Food guide so that you don’t miss any of these tasty items.
+French cuisine is recognized around the world for its exceptional quality and taste which is why we are sharing this Paris Food guide so that you don’t miss any of these tasty items.

 A French croissant can take three days to make.
 It’s a time-consuming process of incorporating just the right amount of cold butter into the dough without melting it before painstakingly measuring each triangle to be rolled into the iconic crescent shape.

 When baked, this dough becomes a magically flaky, airy pastry that practically melts in your mouth, probably because the main ingredient is high-fat butter.
 There is no better way to begin a day in Paris than by popping into a café for a fresh-baked croissant and un café au lait.

-A true French baguette is perfection, measured according to the standards of Décret Pain.
+A true French baguette is a perfection, measured according to the standards of Décret Pain.
 The law, passed in 1993, dictates every aspect of fresh baguettes in France.
 By law, baguettes in Paris must be made on the premises they’re sold.
 Only wheat flour, water, salt, and yeast can be used.
 They cannot be frozen, and additives and preservatives are forbidden.
 The resulting stick of bread has a hard outer shell that protects a soft, tender interior.

-At around two euros, you can’t afford not to sample a traditional baguette during your Paris affair.
+At around two euros, you can’t afford to sample a traditional baguette during your Paris affair.
 Stop by one of the best Paris bakeries for a fresh-baked baguette to pair with some brie and wine for a quick picnic lunch.

-A shop displaying rows of perfectly crafted, colourful macarons truly embodies the detailed decadence of Paris.
-The delicate confection, made with meringue, is rumoured to have been introduced to France by the personal chef of Catherine De Medici.
+A shop displaying rows of perfectly crafted, colorful macarons truly embodies the detailed decadence of Paris.
+The delicate confection, made with meringue, is rumored to have been introduced to France by the personal chef of Catherine De Medici.
 Today you can find several famous shops selling infinite varieties of this melt-in-your-mouth dessert.
-Savour one of these flavourful treats as you walk the Champs-Élysées.
+Savor one of these flavourful treats as you walk the Champs-Élysées.
 We spent 3 days in Paris and ate macarons every day – it is a must!